fgl27/SmartTwitchTV/.github/ISSUE_TEMPLATE/bug_report.md

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. See error
+4. See error something doesn't work

 **Expected behavior**
 A clear and concise description of what you expected to happen.

 **Screenshots**
-If applicable not demanding, add screenshots/picture to help explain your problem.
+Whenever you can add screenshots/picture to help explain/show your problem.

-**Operation system (if is a installation problem):**
+ **Device:**
- - OS: Android
+ - TV Manufacture Device: Nvidia Shield, Xiaomi Mi box I II III IV, etc...
- - Version [e.g. 9, 8.1, etc...]
+ - Os version [e.g. Tizen 2.3, Tizen 2.4, Tizen 5...]

 **Additional context**
 Add any other context about the problem here.